woutdenolf/wdncrunch/tools/README.rst

   rm -r ${RELEASEDIR}
   mkdir -p ${RELEASEDIR}/dist

-3. Build the source tarball from a fresh git clone (in a clean sandbox :ref:`local-ref-sandbox`)
+3. Build the source tarball from a fresh git clone (in a clean sandbox, see `Sandbox`_)

 .. code-block:: bash